binduwavell/generator-alfresco/README.md

 ### Installing and using the generator

-You have a couple of options for installing Alfresco generator for Yeoman.
+You have a couple of options for installing the Alfresco generator for Yeoman.
 Your choice will depend on if you plan to extend the generator or if you simply want to use it.

+> _Checkout the next section for what to do if you plan to work on the generator code._

 We have not pushed a version of the Alfresco generator to npmjs.org yet, so if you don't plan to make changes to the generator itself, run: